RICS Investment Valuation Review - Carsberg Revisted?

-On 30th September RICS announced that the recently formed Standards & Regulation Board had commissioned an independent Review of real estate investment valuation practices.
-The Board has so far appointed a Chairman for the Review, Peter Pereira Gray, and issued the proposed terms of reference.
-The Chairman will be responsible for appointing an Expert Working Group to undertake the review and make recommendations.
+On 30th September 2020 RICS announced that the Standards & Regulation Board had commissioned an independent Review of real estate investment valuation practices.
+The Board appointed a Chairman for the Review, Peter Pereira Gray, and an Expert Working Group has been appointed to undertake the review and make recommendations.

 The terms of reference for the review have been published and cover four main areas: